 - Oculus Rift, a high end, completely immersive VR experience (available at the Civic Centre Resource Library);

-- and outreach visits where VR is a engaging focal point that promotes our library technology as a whole.
+- Outreach visits where VR is a engaging focal point that promotes our library technology as a whole.

 Our programming must evolve, however, beyond the experience.
 Ideally, a maker or STEAM-based program should be a creation activity.
 We promote discovery, but our programs are also committed to hands-on learning opportunities that directly engage the technology, application, and equipment.
 For example, our weekly STEAM Clubs connect children to the world of STEAM through science experiments, access to technologies such as 3D printing, engineering challenges, art projects, and hands-on math games.
 Our virtual reality programming must make similar connections.